qhj8164-cell/simple-project/README.md

-a little simple projects with Chinese Instructions
+A little simple projects with Chinese instructions Maybe amateurs understanding Chinese can use them with no instruction.